 Maybe the white line was too thick.
 Use a hard pencil point to draw a line along the shadow side of one edge.

 To correct a wonky line or kink, rub out the shading and redraw the line lightly where it went astray.
 Meticulously shade around the repair, then shade over the original clean groove as before.
 Disguise the kink with a darker lead and hopefully, the mistake will vanish.

 Make White Lines in Your Pencil Drawing By Using an Eraser Pen

 Before I’d ever heard of eraser pens I achieved similar results by cutting wedges out of plastic erasers.
-No need to do that anymore.
-A ‘pen’ is so much easier.
+There’s no need to do that anymore because an eraser ‘pen’ is so much easier.

-I use a Tombo-Mono eraser pen, the smallest in the range.
+I use a Tombo-Mono eraser pen (affiliate) the smallest in the range.
 You use them as you would a propelling pencil; when the rubber tip gets worn, you propel it forward.

 I use mine primarily to draw layers of fur or hair.
 I will drag the nib over the surface of the shaded area, in the same direction as the fur.
 I’ll shade over lightly and then do it again.
 Each layer adds depth until you get to the final stage.
 The highlights can be picked out using a sharp edge of the eraser

 To get the very thinnest lines, you must ‘sharpen’ the nib.
 Cut a sliver off the tip with a craft knife for a fresh sharp edge.
 Use it by swiping the pen across the shading.
 I’ll twist the pen for a new edge and repeat the action.
 After a few swipes, the edge will be lost and I’ll sharpen it again.

 If you go wrong you can draw over it and start again.
 You’re not damaging the paper so no harm is done.
 The worst thing that can happen is losing the bright white.
 After reworking the paper the chances are the line will be grey.